pstrobl96/prusa_exporter/README.md

 #### Config

-Please take a look at the [sample configuration examples](docs/examples/config) for buddy exporter, Prometheus, and Promtail.
+Please take a look at the [sample configuration examples](docs/examples/config) for prusa exporter, Prometheus, and Promtail.
 You will need to change few things to get it up and running.
 Of course you can change everything you want.
 If you are using Grafana Cloud, you can find your API key at [grafana.com](https://grafana.com/) -> My Account -> Grafana Cloud instance -> Send Metrics / Send Logs.

 I also prepared a configuration for on-premise Prometheus and Loki if you do not want to use Cloud solution and you want to have your data somewhere local.
 You can find these [on-premise configs](docs/examples/config/on_premise) in the on_premise subfolder.

-##### buddy.yaml
+##### prusa.yaml

-Buddy exporter loads [buddy.yaml](docs/examples/config/buddy.yaml) from an environment variable called `$BUDDY_EXPORTER_CONFIG`.
-If you put this file in the same folder where buddy exporter is located then simply set it to `buddy.yaml`.
-Buddy exporter has implemented a config reloader that runs by default every 300 seconds (5 minutes).
+Prusa exporter loads [prusa.yaml](docs/examples/config/prusa.yaml) from an environment variable called `$PRUSA_EXPORTER_CONFIG`.
+If you put this file in the same folder where prusa exporter is located then simply set it to `prusa.yaml`.
+Prusa exporter has implemented a config reloader that runs by default every 300 seconds (5 minutes).

 You will find two sections in the config file, `exporter` and `printers`.